BBN Constraint on Heavy Neutrino Production and Decay: Heavy Neutrino Decay During BBN

 Hadronic injection is well known to have the strongest effect on BBN.
+We first consider the mass of heavy neutrino to be above the QCD scale but lighter than a few GeV, where the dominant decay modes of heavy neutrino are into a lepton plus a pion or kaon.
+The corresponding charged pion and kaon injections from heavy neutrino decay can cause proton-to-neutron ($pn$) conversion as well as hadronic dissociation of nuclei through strong interactions, which are the two most important effects strongly constrained by BBN.

-In particular, charged pion injections from heavy neutrino decay can modify the proton-to-neutron ($pn$) ratio via strong interaction, the latter being an important parameter set by weak interactions in the standard BBN.
-Because the charged pions lifetime is much shorter than duration of BBN, we will only need the instantaneous charged pion injection rate from heavy neutrino decay.
-In other words, the charged pions that cause $pn$ conversion at time $t$ during BBN are from the decay of heavy neutrino at almost the same time $t$.
+Thanks to the fact that the charged pion/kaon lifetimes are much shorter than duration of BBN, our analysis can be simplified by only considering their instantaneous injection from heavy neutrino decay.
+In other words, the charged mesons that cause $pn$ conversion or nuclear dissociation at time $t$ during BBN are exclusively from the decay of heavy neutrino at almost the same time $t$.